-Consider staying in your own state or at least, staying closer to home.
-Doing this makes it much easier to get back home if you were to get sick while traveling.
-It’s simpler to drive back home without involving anyone else when you are close to home.
-This way, you won’t become a burden on another community.
-Being sick is never fun but have you ever been sick away from home?
-It’s so much worse when you can’t climb into your own bed.
+Staying close to home makes it easier to get back home if you were to get sick while traveling.
+This way, you’re not a burden on another community and you won’t use resources meant for locals.
+Plus, being sick away from home is never fun.
+It’s that much worse when you can’t climb into your own bed.

 Know Before You Go

-You can check status and information on a state or city’s government website.
-Many state health department websites and tourism board websites, are also sharing pertinent info.
+A convenient place to look for up-to-date travel info is on a state or city’s government website.
+Many state health department websites and tourism board websites, are also sharing pertinent pandemic info.

 Consider Your Route